 One easy way to make this allocation is by keeping track of the miles you drive for work.
 You can calculate the percentage of your deductible car expenses using the ratio of miles you drive for the real estate business to the total miles you put on the vehicle.
 And then, you can use that percentage to calculate the business portion of your car expenses.

 The IRS provides realtors with another easier way to calculate their deductible car expenses.
 It is known as the standard mileage rate method.
 The rate is fixed at the beginning of each tax year, and in a sense, estimates the average cost you will incur for each mile you drive.

 To calculate your deduction, you simply multiply the mileage rate by the number of miles you drive for your real estate position.
 You are also free to calculate your mileage deduction using both methods and choosing the one that yields the higher deduction.

 Reporting Realtor Mileage

-The deduction calculation is the same for all taxpayers; however, the way you report it depends on how you operate as a Realtor.
-If you are an employee of a real estate firm, you include your mileage expenses with other itemized deductions.
-However, if you are an independent contractor or operate a real estate business as a sole proprietor, you can claim all mileage expenses on a Schedule C attachment to your 1040.
+The deduction calculation is the same for all taxpayers.
+If you are an employee of a real estate firm, you cannot claim the mileage deduction for realtors.
+However, if you are an independent contractor or operate a real estate business as a sole proprietor, you can claim all mileage expenses.

 Jeff Franco's professional writing career began in 2010.
 With expertise in federal taxation, law and accounting, he has published articles in various online publications.
 Franco holds a Master of Business Administration in accounting and a Master of Science in taxation from Fordham University.
 He also holds a Juris Doctor from Brooklyn Law School.